Purpose of CO-ASIS&T

 Article IV.
 Officers

-The officers of the chapter shall include a presiding officer to be known as the Chapter Chair, a Chair-elect, a Chapter Assembly Representative, a Secretary, a Treasurer, and a Past Chair.
-The Chair shall serve as the Alternate Chapter Assembly Representative.
-The Chair, Chair-elect, and the Past Chair shall serve for one CO-ASIS&T administrative year; the Treasurer, Secretary, and Chapter Assembly Representative shall serve for two CO-ASIS&T administrative years, with the Secretary and Treasurer to be elected in alternating years.
+The officers of the chapter shall include a presiding officer to be known as the Chapter Chair, a Chair-elect, a Secretary, a Treasurer, and a Past Chair.
+The Chair, Chair-elect, and the Past Chair shall serve for one CO-ASIS&T administrative year; the Treasurer and Secretary shall serve for two CO-ASIS&T administrative years, with the Secretary and Treasurer to be elected in alternating years.
 Terms of office shall coincide with the Chapter administrative year which shall correspond with the ASIS&T administrative year.

 The Chapter Chair shall see that the Chapter Treasurer files an annual financial report of the Chapter with the Executive Director of ASIS&T within thirty days after the close of the ASIS&T fiscal year.